LINBIT/linstor-ansible/README.md

 [linstor-storage-pool:children]
 satellite
 ```
+You can list a `controller` in the `satellites` group which will result in the node becoming a `Combined` node in the LINSTOR cluster.

 If you're planning on testing with Kubernetes, controller should be a k8s master and satellites k8s kubelets.

 Before continuing, edit `group_vars/all.yaml` for special options.